 Audio equipment usually lasts a lot longer than other equipment and you will end up saving money instead of having to rent out good equipment every time you have a need to create media.
 Plus, you can use it for audio-only media like podcasts and voice memos – adding even more value to your digital marketing set up.

 - A LAV Microphone: These are clip-on, easy to use, and great for when your “video studio” is in a controlled setting (about $15).

 - RØDE’s VideoMic: This is a camera-mounted, multi-directional mic that’s perfect for “on the go” video marketing efforts (about $140).

-This is the part of your video studio that is most flexible, and most budget dependent.
-While some backdrop/green screen options run up to $250, there are some as inexpensive as $50 [These are typically paper or cloth backdrops that you can set up anywhere.
-They come in a variety of colors.]
-If you can’t budget a backdrop setup, no worries.
-You can always shoot at a variety of locations around your office, or in another quiet, familiar setting.
-(It is especially possible to shoot at a variety of spots if you have quality audio equipment.)
+This is the part of your video studio that is most flexible and most budget dependent.
+While some backdrop and green screen options can run up to $250, there are some as inexpensive as $50.
+These typically come in a variety of colors and are paper or cloth backdrops that you can set up anywhere.

 As you can see, you can set up your own video studio with as little as $250 set aside in your marketing budget.
 It’s a fantastic investment with big returns, as companies with a video component to their marketing almost always make more sales— and have a larger base of loyal, engaged customers.